About Katrina

 Writing

-Katrina lives and works on the unceded lands of the Whadjuk Noongar people.
+Katrina lives and works on the unceded lands of the Whadjuk Noongar people in Boorloo (Perth), Western Australia.

 Always was, always will be, Aboriginal land.